-- Note 1: Driver's vehicle is defined in the dictionary. - Note 2: Rule 178 deals with stopping in an emergency stopping lane. - (2) This rule does not apply to the rider of a bicycle. - Note 1: Bicycle is defined in the dictionary. - Note 2: If a no bicycles sign applies to the emergency stopping lane, the rider must not ride in the lane-see rule 252. - (3) In this rule:
+Note 2: Rule 178 deals with stopping in an emergency stopping lane.

+(2) This rule does not apply to the rider of a bicycle.

+Note 2: If a no bicycles sign applies to the emergency stopping lane, the rider must not ride in the lane-see rule 252.